praveenmunagapati/identityserver/docs/oauth2/jwt.md

 Note that it is not possible to create a jwt with a refresh_token using an jwt that does not have a refresh_token.

 Consumers should be careful not to pass jwt's with a refresh_token to third party service since they can keep using this authorization for as long as consumer's authorization is valid.
 When passing a jwt to an external service, it is best to ask for a new jwt first and pass that one.

+#### JWT expiration date ####

+Although the expiration time can not be set directly, a `validity` query parameter can be set when acquiring a jwt.
+The value of this parameter is interpreted as the duration you want the jwt to be valid and is expressed in seconds.
+This value can only be used to reduce the default duration of one day, i.e. you can use this parameter to ask for a jwt that is valid for 5 minutes, but a request for a jwt that is valid for a week will be ignored (a jwt will still be handed out if the remainder of the request is valid, but it will have the default 1 day expiration).
+Usage of this parameter is optional, if it is absent, the default expiration of one day will be used.

+The same `validity` parameter can also be set when refreshing the jwt (if the `offline_access` scope was requested initially).
+The same restrictions apply here as when the jwt is handed out initially.
+If a jwt was acquired with a custom validity period, but no validity period is specified when refreshing it, the refreshed jwt will have the default 1 day validity